Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C. along with encryption and secure data deletion would be safer.

 &nbsp;&nbsp;&nbsp;&nbsp;A. is correct.
 To comply with data privacy laws, healthcare organizations must ensure the security and privacy of sensitive patient data.
 The statement given here suggests using SSL/TLS to encrypt sensitive data in transit and Databricks' built-in encryption features to encrypt sensitive data at rest.
 By identifying all pertinent data throughout the pipeline and securely deleting it when a data deletion request is received, the organization can implement a secure data deletion process that complies with regulatory requirements.
 This strategy addresses the essential needs of the healthcare organization, making it the most suitable option for creating the data pipeline.

 &nbsp;&nbsp;&nbsp;&nbsp;B. is incorrect.
 The recommendation made in this sentence is to obfuscate sensitive data using Databricks' built-in masking features and to limit pipeline access by IP whitelisting.
 Obfuscation can conceal sensitive information, but it is less secure than encryption.
 Masking could aid in preventing unauthorized parties from viewing the data.
 The data can still be stolen despite this; if the masked data is compromised, it cannot be recovered.
 Additionally, IP whitelisting is not completely reliable for limiting pipeline access because IP addresses can be spoofed.

+&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect cause RBAC is a useful method of restricting access to data but it soes not offer encryption or secure data deletion .

 &nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
 The suggestion made in this sentence is to use Databricks' internal data lineage tracking features to track access to sensitive data and implement a secure data deletion process that complies with legal requirements by locating all pertinent data along the data pipeline and securely erasing it when a data deletion request is made.
 While useful for monitoring access to private information, data lineage tracking does not offer encryption or secure data deletion.
 Sensitive patient data cannot be protected or secured solely through monitoring.

-**Question 10: Monitoring and Logging A large retail company utilizes a Databricks cluster to run several production jobs essential to their daily operations.
+**Question 10: A large retail company utilizes a Databricks cluster to run several production jobs essential to their daily operations.
 Various workflows, including data ingestion, data transformation, and data analysis, among others, may be included in these production jobs.
 To maintain the reliability and integrity of their services, the organization must ensure that these tasks are completed without incident.
 However, problems like job failures, mistakes, or other anomalies can happen and cause delays and downtime.
 The organization wants to configure alerting and storage to be notified when jobs fail or encounter errors and to store the logs for later use.
 They also want to set up notifications for the specific teams or people in charge of fixing the problems.
 Which of the following approaches is the most appropriate for configuring alerting and storage to monitor and log production jobs?**

 Options: